myownbourne/Bifurcated_Q_learning/real_data/readme.txt

 Step 3: Run load_data_new_comp.ipynb to obtain the final data file.

-Step 4: Run main.r. and main_add.r to get the results.
+Step 4: Run main.r and main_add.r to get the results.